 Should all supporting documents be received by the application deadline 15 January 2021?

 No. All supporting documents must be received by University Admissions in Sweden by the deadline for the supporting documents 1st of February 2021.
-Most documents including the CV form with enclosures can be uploaded, there are however some academic credentials which cannot be uploaded.
+Most documents including the CV form with enclosures can be uploaded.
+Please note that some transcripts of records have to be submitted directly from the issuing university to University Admissions in Sweden, please check the country specific instructions.
+In the country specific instructions you will also find information on whether your documents have to be translated.
 If you have taken a language proficiency test, please also check how the test results should be reported.

 How do you select candidates to the programme?

 Even though you might meet the entry requirements, this does not guarantee admission.
 When the number of applicants exceeds the number of places offered (which is normally the case) a selection among the eligible applicants will take place.

 The selection is based on an overall assessment of your qualifications, such as your previous education, relevant work and research experience and statement of intent.

 Please fill-in the CV form for each master’s programme you are applying to and submit it together with the other required documents to University Admissions.